CTHRU/Hitrava/README.md

 #### Step 3 - Convert the data with Hitrava

->**Tip**: If you're on Windows and you're not familiar with the Command Prompt or just want to do a quick
+>**Tip**: If you're on Windows, and you're not familiar with the Command Prompt or just want to do a quick
 > conversion with default arguments, you can use the _Run_Hitrava_Decrypt.cmd_ batch file.
 >- Open the _Run_Hitrava_Decrypt.cmd_ file with a text editor and change the password 123456 to the password you
 >provided in step 2 above.